camillegit/camillegit.github.io/_posts/2024-11-29-OptimalDecisionMaking.md

 math: true
 ---

 Like many young adults of my generation, I was profoundly influenced about fifteen years ago by a massively multiplayer online game.
 After several years away, I recently learned about the release of a revamped version of the game, **Dofus 3.0**, a modernized edition.
 Intrigued, I couldn’t resist diving back in.
-However, the game had evolved significantly: new equipment, new sets (*panoplies*), unique bonuses, and mechanics that were completely unfamiliar to me.
+However, the game had evolved significantly with new equipment, new sets (*panoplies*), unique bonuses, and mechanics that were completely unfamiliar to me.
 Rather than feeling overwhelmed, I decided to turn this rediscovery into a small, playful project that would allow me to practice mathematics and programming.
 The idea was to write a **linear optimization program** to identify the best possible equipment according to targeted objectives.
 These methods are highly valued in the field of **operations research**, where they are used to make decisions considered optimal in organizational operations.
 This project, in addition to immersing me back into the world of Dofus, allowed me to apply a few mathematical tools I had always wanted to explore.

 ---

 ## Game Mechanics

 Dofus is an online role-playing game where players control a character who must confront numerous fantastical and quirky creatures.
 Progression is partly based on obtaining items and equipment that enable the player to face increasingly tough opponents.
 These *equipments* are divided into categories (hats, capes, rings, etc.) and grant the character specific *attributes* (strength, intelligence, agility, etc.) that enhance their abilities in combat.
 Equipment sometimes requires certain conditions to be equipped.
 Moreover, combining certain pieces of equipment from the same *set* (*panoplie*) grants additional attribute bonuses.
-The problem becomes non-trivial: it’s not just about finding the optimal equipment for each slot, but rather the most strategic combination.
+The problem becomes non-trivial, it’s not just about finding the optimal equipment for each slot, but rather the most strategic combination.
 Having equipment that provides the most advantageous attributes gives your character a significant competitive edge!

 ---

 ## Linear Optimization

-For beginners: **linear optimization** is about solving a problem where you aim to maximize or minimize a function (called the objective function) while respecting constraints (the space in which the problem exists) by acting on variables.
+For beginners, **linear optimization** is about solving a problem where you aim to maximize or minimize a function (called the objective function) while respecting constraints (the space in which the problem exists) by acting on variables.
 Simply put, it’s finding the combination of variables that maximizes or minimizes the objective function.
 Both the constraints and the objective are linear, which simplifies calculations and allows efficient algorithms to be applied.
 If some variables must be integers, we speak of **integer linear programming (ILP)**.
-This is particularly suitable for this project: we must choose a discrete—and even binary—set of equipment (you can’t take 0.52 rings or 3 hats) to maximize game attributes like strength or intelligence, while respecting constraints such as the number of available slots or specific synergies.
+This is particularly suitable for this project, we must choose a discrete, and even binary, set of equipment (you can’t take 0.52 rings or 3 hats) to maximize game attributes like strength or intelligence, while respecting constraints such as the number of available slots or specific synergies.
 These synergies are called *sets* (*panoplies*); when a certain number of items from a given set are equipped, they grant a bonus.

 ---